omyllymaki/solvers/README.md

 where

-s = vector of observations
+- s = vector of observations
-L = matrix of fixed coeffients x = vector of unknown coefficients that needs to be solved
+- L = matrix of fixed coeffients
+- x = vector of unknown coefficients that needs to be solved

-**Implemented solvers**

-LS solver:
+## Implemented solvers

+**LS solver**

 Solves xL = s using least squares fit.

-NNLS solver:
+**NNLS solver**

 Solves xL = s using least squares method and constaints fit so that all x values are non-negative.

-GD solvers:
+**GD solvers**

 Solves f(x,L) using Gradient descent optimization.
-Function f and objection function are implemented by individual GD solvers.
+Function f and objective function are implemented by individual GD solvers.

 ## Dependencies